Brad Pitt Reportedly Seeing Children Weekly, As Angelina Jolie’s Court Filing Shows

-Much has been in the news recently about Brad Pitt’s relationship with the children he shares with Angelina Jolie, but it is being stated now that since October, Brad Pitt has been allowed weekly 5-hour visits with their children, according to a court filing by Angelina Jolie and as reported by People.
+Much has been in the news recently about Brad Pitt’s relationship with the children he shares with Angelina Jolie, but it is being stated now that since October, Brad Pitt has been allowed weekly five-hour visits with their children, according to a court filing by Angelina Jolie and as reported by People.

 People have obtained court documents which show that Laura Wasser, Angelina Jolie’s lawyer, said that Brad Pitt has seen his children each week since October 8, 2016, and a therapist has also been present on each of these visits which was part of Angelina Jolie and Brad Pitt’s “voluntary” custody agreement.